 Keeping pace with change is critical for success in the 21st century.
 Business graduates must be prepared with more than just access to the latest technology and course content.
 They need courses that fully develop their leadership, decision-making and critical-thinking skills.
 They also need an academic foundation to make effective and ethical decisions in their chosen profession.

 We want our students to have a top-20 college experience and graduate to pursue outstanding careers.
-To accomplish this, we have designed the entire CBBS experience to increase our students’ success in highly competitive job markets.
-This goal is partially supported by a CBBS Major and Course fee that funds infrastructure and program enhancements that benefit all CBBS majors, as well as non-majors in upper-level business courses.
+To accomplish this, we have designed the entire College of Business experience to increase our students’ success in highly competitive job markets.
+This goal is partially supported by a major and course fee that funds infrastructure and program enhancements that benefit all business majors, as well as non-majors in upper-level business courses.
 Clemson is not unique in charging these types of fees, but we want to be transparent about them.

-At the beginning of the fall semester, CBBS departments fill out a funds proposal form.
-The Fee Committee, which is composed of two CBBS faculty members and two CBBS students, determines how funds will be distributed based upon the proposals submitted by the departments.
+At the beginning of the fall semester, each department fills out a funds proposal form.
+The Fee Committee, which is composed of two faculty members and two students, determines how funds will be distributed based upon the proposals submitted by the departments.
 All four committee members must agree unanimously with the purpose of the project, the student benefit from the project, and the associated project cost.
 Once determined, the Fee Committee notifies the departments and provides the funding for the approved projects.

-The funding approved for the year must be utilized within the year; in other words, the students who pay the fee benefit directly from the project funding.
+All benefit funding from the major and course fee is utilized within the same academic year; in other words, students benefit directly from the fee they pay.

-If you have additional questions about the projects enabled by the fee, please contact one of the Fee Committee faculty representatives:
+If you have additional questions about the programs and opportunities provided by the fee, please contact: